 Preschool is a lot of work and can be stressful for a child who isn’t used to the physical demands of the world.
 An important part of preschool physical and mental preparation is making sure that preschoolers eat and drink healthy to nourish their minds and body.
 Studies on preschool nutrition for children function as useful resources to help parents make informed meal choices for their preschoolers.4 Milk and dairy are important components in a preschooler’s diet as they are a good source of protein.
 Milk and dairy are also a good source of calcium, which aids in bone development.5 An active preschooler who attends school daily needs a well-balanced diet in order to thrive in his/her lifestyle.

 Preschool may be intimidating at first.
-But with the proper mindset, resources and partners to help parents and children prepare, it can become a chapter where some of the most unforgettable parenthood and childhood moments can happen.
+But with the proper preschool mental and physical preparation, it can become a chapter where some of the most unforgettable parenthood and childhood moments can happen.

 1. Anxiety in Children (2019).
 Retrieved July 20, 2020 from: